 Data Analytics.
 Apart from collecting and storing the data, you need infrastructure that enables you to cleanse the raw data.
 You should be able to perform analytics on it and develop algorithms that will become the foundation of your IoT apps.

 Scalability.
 You need a platform that allows you to deploy and run your custom IoT application on multiple devices simultaneously.
 Also, you need to be able to run multiple apps on the same device.
 An application enablement platform with device management functionalities is an ideal option here.
-It makes it possible to assign tags and labels to both devices and groups, and orchestrate rollouts on entire dedicated groups of remote devices.
+It makes it possible to assign tags and labels to both devices and groups and orchestrate rollouts on entire dedicated groups of remote devices.

 Security.
 Again, security by design is the rule of thumb in the IoT platform market.
 Yet it does not hurt to make sure that the fundamentals are covered.
 If designing consumer IoT apps, you may have to take extra steps to ensure the integrity and privacy of personal data.
 And if working on industrial IoT applications, then you need to safeguard organizations’ intellectual property.
-Regular penetration testing, two-factor authentication, and encryption are the first steps to take towards maximizing the security of your IoT solution.
+Regular penetration testing, two-factor authentication, and encryption are the first steps to take toward maximizing the security of your IoT solution.

-The Record Evolution Platform for IoT & AI
+The Record Evolution IoT Studio